 Do not use bumper pads in cribs.
 Bumper pads can be a potential risk of suffocation or strangulation.

 Make sure your baby receives all recommended immunizations.
-Studies have shown that immunization can reduce the risk of SIDS by 50%.
+Studies have shown that babies who have received their immunizations have a 50% lower risk of SIDS.

 Make sure your baby does not get too warm while sleeping.
 Keep the room at a temperature that feels comfortable for an adult in a short-sleeve shirt.
 Some researchers suggest that a baby who gets too warm could go into a deeper sleep, making it more difficult to awaken.